ravi064/APIGatewayPOC/docs/api/API_GENERATION_GUIDE.md

 ```

 **Pros:**
-- ?
-Native Windows PowerShell
+- [x] Native Windows PowerShell
-- ?
-Can use widdershins if installed for better output
+- [x] Can use widdershins if installed for better output
-- ?
-Falls back to basic markdown if widdershins not available
+- [x] Falls back to basic markdown if widdershins not available

 ---